d-facilitators/d-facilitators.github.io/index.md

 <img src="rmf_landing1.png">
 This landing page is displayed upon running the site before the user logs in.

+### Sign Up Page

+This page is for new users to create their accounts.

 ### User Homepage
 <img src="rmf_homepage.png">